What to do if…

 Do not do these things

-- Don’t keep entering your password again to “check” whether the site works.
+- Don’t enter the password again to check whether the site works.

-- Don’t call phone numbers or use chat widgets shown on the suspicious site.
+- Don’t call phone numbers or use chat boxes shown on the suspicious page.

-- Don’t share screenshots that show your email, username, or verification codes.
+- Don’t share screenshots that show your email address, username, password field, recovery details, or verification codes.

 What to do now